alexandrudanpop/gatsby-theme-byfolio/www/src/experience/thomsons.md

 dateTo: "2015-02-01"
 ---

-- Working a lot with SQL and MS SQL Server in a live environment
+- Working a lot with SQL and MS SQL Server
-- Created some automation tools to fix some recurring problems
+- Created some automation tools in C# to fix some recurring problems
 - Diagnostics, root cause analysis and investigation of issues